 With the weather warming up, tornado season is quickly approaching, which means it is time to make sure you and your family are prepared for the season with a tornado kit.
 Tornadoes occur more frequently during the spring and summer months than the rest of the year.
 They are some of nature’s most violent storms.
 The damage tornadoes cause can happen in a matter of seconds.
 They frequently cause fatalities and devastate homes, businesses, and entire neighborhoods.
 From January to August of 2017 there were 1,201 tornadoes in the United States alone.
 That was an increase from an average of 832 tornadoes between 2014 and 2016.
-The 2017 tornadoes killed 34 people and injured many more.
+In 2017, 34 people lost their lives, and the following year, 10 more lives were taken.
+The numbers for 2019 are already more than double those of 2018 at 23 following the horrific tornado in Alabama.

 The states that are most frequently hit with tornadoes are Texas, Oklahoma, Florida, Kansas, Illinois, Colorado, Iowa, Alabama, Missouri, and Mississippi.
 While they are much more common in the Midwest, South, and Southeast, tornadoes can hit any part of the United States.
 With the ability to develop rapidly from thunderstorms, there can be very little warning for tornadoes.
 They are sometimes clearly visible to the human eye and at other times are obscured by rain or low hanging clouds.